-What should the employee and employer do when an employee becomes ill at work?
 This checklist covers a number of important things to do in the event of short-term and long-term illness.
 Different things apply depending on whether the employee is a blue collar or a white collar worker.

-- ▶ Note that the employee submits a notification of illness and makes a qualifying deduction from their salary. - ► Pay sick pay at 80% of the salary and any other employment benefits. - ▶ After 14 days when the sick pay ceases register the employee as ill to the Social Insurance Office. - ► Confirm the employment with Afa Försäkring if the employee has applied for AGS. - ► The company pays lower or no premiums
+- ▶ Note that the employee submits a notification of illness and makes a qualifying deduction from their salary. - Pay sick pay at 80% of the salary and any other employment benefits. - Apply for compensation for sick pay costs for the employee who has been granted special high-risk cover. - Register the employee as ill to the Swedish Social Insurance Agency after 14 days - when the sick pay ceases.

-- when the employee is on sick leave.
-SAF-LO Collective pension includes waiver of premium insurance (PBF). - ▶ Draw up a plan at the latest on day 30 regarding how the sick employee will be able to return to work.
-This applies if the employee is expected to be ill for more than 60 days. - ► The employer has the opportunity to apply for financial support for rehabilitation costs from the Social Insurance Office and support from the AGS fund at Afa Försäkring.
+- Confirm the employment with Afa Försäkring if the employee has applied for AGS. - ► The employer pays lower or no premiums when the employee is on sick leave.
+Collective pension includes PBF. - Draw up a plan at the latest on day 30 regarding how the sick employee will be able to return to work.
+This applies if the employee is expected to be ill for more than 60 days. - Apply for financial support for rehabilitation costs from the Swedish Social Insurance Agency and support from the AGS fund at Afa Försäkring.

-- Submit a doctor's certificate to the employer after seven days. - Apply for AGS daily compensation from Afa Försäkring in the event of sick leave lasting longer than 14 days. - ► If it is deemed that the incapacity to work will be permanent, they can apply for activity
+- Submit a doctor's certificate to the employer after seven days. - Apply for daily compensation from AGS with Afa Försäkring in the event of sick leave lasting longer than 14 days. - Apply for activity or sickness compensation if the incapacity is deemed to be permanent.
+Different rules and age limits apply. - ► Apply for monthly compensation from AGS with Afa Försäkring if activity or sickness compensation have been granted.

-- compensation or sickness compensation.
-Different rules and age limits apply. - ► If the activity compensation or sickness compensation is granted, the application for monthly compensation from Group sickness insurance (AGS) can be submitted to Afa Försäkring.

-- Note that the employee submits a notification of illness and makes a qualifying deduction from their salary. - ▶ Pay sick pay at 80% of the salary and any other employment benefits. - ► After 14 days register the employee as ill to the Social Insurance Office. - ▶ During the period from day 15 to day 90, at most, employers with a collective agreement must pay sick pay as a complement to sickness benefit. - With regard to ITP1, the gross salary paid out must be reported every month as normal, but does not include the collectively agreed sick pay. - ► After 90 sick days (or 105 during a twelve-month period), the employer must reports the illness to Collectum.
+- ▶ Note that the employee submits a notification of illness and makes a qualifying deduction from their salary. - ▶ Pay sick pay at 80% of the salary and any other employment benefits. - Apply for compensation for sick pay costs for the employee who has been granted special high-risk cover. - Register the employee as ill to the Swedish Social Insurance Agency after 14 days - when the sick pay ceases. - Pay sick pay as a supplement to sickness benefit during the period from day 15 to day 90, at most - applies to employers with a collective agreement. - Report the gross salary paid out every month as normal when it comes to ITP 1, but do not include the collectively agreed sick pay.

-- ▶ The employer pays lower or no premiums when the employee is on sick leave.
+- ► Report sick to Collectum after 90 sick days or 105 during a twelve-month period. - ► The employer pays lower or no premiums when the employee is on sick leave.
 ITP includes waiver of premium insurance, which is managed by Collectum.
-The company does not need to do anything. - ▶ Submit a health declaration to Collectum when the employee is back at work. - ▶ Draw up a plan at the latest on day 30 regarding how the sick employee will be able to return to work.
-This applies if the employee is expected to be ill for more than 60 days. - ► The employer has the opportunity to apply for financial support for rehabilitation costs from the Social Insurance Office.
+The employer does not need to do anything. - ► Submit a health declaration to Collectum when the employee is back at work. - ▶ Draw up a plan at the latest on day 30 regarding how the sick employee will be able to return to work.
+This applies if the employee is expected to be ill for more than 60 days. - ► Apply for financial support for rehabilitation costs from the Swedish Social Insurance Agency and support from the AGS fund at Afa Försäkring.